 An ex-dividend calendar tells you the date that each stock in your portfolio (or stocks you’re considering buying) will pay its dividend, as well as when the stock trades ex-dividend.

 What does trading ex-dividend mean?
-That’s one of the most common questions I hear from subscribers.
+That’s one of the most common questions about dividends I hear from subscribers.